Will everyone win in a driverless future? - An expert’s perspective

-How will public transport be affected?
+How will public transport be affected by autonomous vehicles?

 Should autonomy take off to the extent the experts predict, the transport industry as a whole could be transformed.
 It is widely believed could even be that autonomous vehicles will eventually replace public transport altogether – but is that what Shiva believes?

 "There will be a shift, yes.
 Although it won't be a complete replacement.
 You might use trains for the long distances, and then the cars will be used for the short to mid distances once you've alighted."